-On February 1, 2017 The Israel Land Development Company Limited and Land Development Overseas Ltd. (together - "ILDC") filed a lawsuit against Mishorim Real Estate Investments Ltd. ("Mishorim"), Skyline Canada-Israel Ltd. ("Canada-Israel") (our parent company), and against other defendants who are current and past officers in Canada-Israel (the "claim").
-ILDC is seeking for remedies that include a declaration regarding oppression of ILDC rights as a minority shareholder of Canada-Israel, requirement to appoint an appraiser of Canada-Israel, a court order of forced purchase of ILDC shares in Canada-Israel by Mishorim in a value determined by the appraiser, as well as an alternative remedy of dissolution of Canada-Israel.
+On February 1, 2017 The Israel Land Development Company Limited and Land Development Overseas Ltd. (together - "ILDC") filed a lawsuit against Mishorim Real Estate Investments Ltd. ("Mishorim"), Skyline Canada - Israel Ltd. ("Canada- Israel ") (our parent company), and against other defendants who are current and past officers in Canada-Israel (the "claim ").
+ILDC is seeking for remedies that include a declaration regarding oppression of ILDC rights as a minority shareholder of Canada- Israel, requirement to appoint an appraiser of Canada- Israel, a court order of forced purchase of ILDC shares in Canada-Israel by Mishorim in a value determined by the appraiser, as well as an alternative remedy of dissolution of Canada-Israel.
 In addition, ILDC requires that Canada-Israel will repay a capital note issued by Canada-Israel to ILDC in respect of monies that were provided by ILDC to Canada-Israel in an amount of approximately \$4,800.
-On March 8, 2017 a motion was filed by ILDC to amend the lawsuit and adding claims regarding deprivation of rights of ILDC in Canada-Israel.
 Statements of defense were not filed yet.
+On pre-trial meeting held on May 4, 2017, it was determined that an amended lawsuit will be provided by July 1, 2017 and the letter of defense will be filed by August 1, 2017.
+The judge recommended the parties to proceed to mediation.

-Skyline Investment Inc. is not a side to this lawsuit per Mishorim' and Canada-Israel' legal advisors, at this preliminary stage of the procedure, it does not appear to expected effects of that legal claim on Skyline Investments Inc.
+Skyline Investment Inc. is not a party to this lawsuit per Mishorim' and Canada-Israel' legal advisors, at this preliminary stage of the procedure, it is not expected to have any significant effect on Skyline Investments Inc.